chuanconggao/extratools/README.md

 - `str2grams(s, n, pad=None)` returns the ordered [`n`-grams](https://en.wikipedia.org/wiki/N-gram) of string `s`.

-    - Optional padding at the start and end can be added by specifying `pad`
+    - Optional padding at the start and end can be added by specifying `pad`. `\0` is usually a safe choice for `pad` when not displaying.

 ### [`dicttools`](https://github.com/chuanconggao/extratools/blob/master/extratools/dicttools.py)